panpanini/mutation-testing/PITCHME.md

 }
 ```
 Note:
 So if we apply this to our previous code example, we come up with a mutant that looks like this.
-Now - thats pretty evil, thats the kind of thing I'm not sure I would notice in a code review.
+Now - thats pretty evil, this is definitely the kind of thing that could slip through code review, and this kind of edge case is unlikely to be covered by tests, unless you have gone out of your way to write a test specifically for this boundary.

 Our next contender is slightly more evil, the math operator
 ---